brettbuddin/victor/README.md

 #### Listening for Actions

 - `Hear`: Trigger an action based on some criteria heard anywhere in the channel.
-- `Respond`: Respond to a direct statement at the robot (e.g. "victor diff live")
+- `Respond`: Respond to a direct statement at the robot (e.g. "victor show not shipped")

 #### Responding